Cyprus Permanent Residency

 - The applicant must have a clear criminal record

-- The applicant must have a proof of a secure income.
+- The applicant must have proof of a secure income.

-- A deposit in a financial institution in Cyprus of an amount of €30,000 which will remain for three years
+- A deposit in a financial institution in Cyprus of an amount of €30,000 which will remain for three years.
+After the expiration of this period, the money will be released without restrictions.

 Benefits and Advantages: